microsoft/Win2D/samples/XamlIslandSample/README.md

 <PackageDependency Name="Microsoft.VCLibs.140.00" MinVersion="14.0.26706.0" Publisher="CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US" />
 <PackageDependency Name="Microsoft.VCLibs.140.00.Debug" MinVersion="14.0.27305.0" Publisher="CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US" />
 ```

 		Both packages should be deployed automatically during sample deployment but usually can be found in C:\Program Files (x86)\Microsoft SDKs\Windows Kits\10\ExtensionSDKs\Microsoft.VCLibs\14.0\Appx

 ##### How to build, start and debug

 To start the sample build, deploy and start XamlIslandSample.Package.
-At the time of writing there seems to be a bug in VS 2019 that leads to unreliable build after XamlIslandSample.Desktop changed.
-Rebuild and deploy the package project manually helps.
+At the time of writing there seems to be a bug in VS 2019 that leads to unreliable detecting changes of XamlIslandSample.Desktop.
+Manually Rebuild and deploy of XamlIslandSample.Package helps.

-To debug the Win2D components select `Mixed (Managed and Native)` under Debug in XamlIslandSample.Package properties.
+To debug the Win2D components select `Mixed (Managed and Native)` under Debug / Debugger Type in XamlIslandSample.Package properties.